 Yes.
 Our Brillouin technology-based instruments (BOFDA, BOFDR) monitor strain and temperature or temperature compensation for strain.
 The sensing cable contains fiber in a loose tube to measure temperature.
 While for strain, a tight-buffered fiber is required.
 Contact us for help defining which fiber optic sensor (sensing cable) is the right one for your project.

-Distance is no problem for fiber optic sensing. fibrisTerre’s system monitors from a few tens of meters to more than 50 km from a single interrogator.
+Distance is no problem for fiber optic sensing. fibrisTerre’s system monitors from a few tens of meters to 80 km from a single interrogator.
 A geogrid or geosynthetic may be used as a carrier.
 A multi-channel switch allows multiple sensing cables to be interrogated, enabling monitoring of larger areas or cross-sections of complex structures.

 Talk to us.
 As necessary, we will put you in touch with an integrator, specialist installer, or agents near you to make sure you benefit from local and application-specific service and support.